-They have been covered in previous years by news outlets such as Global BC, News 1130 and Richmond News.
-Given the local angle, holiday spirit, and touching story, your readers would be interested to read on.
+They have been covered in previous years by news outlets such as Global BC, News 1130, and Richmond News.
+Given the local angle, holiday spirit, and touching story, your readers would be interested in this story.
 To see their campaign and story, click here: https://fundrazr.com/campaigns/fePjf

 You are not guaranteed to get coverage from a news outlet by just one email.
 Often, you would have to send the email 2 to 3 times before you receive a reply from the news outlet.
 We recommend sending a follow up email if you don’t hear back from a particular news outlet after 3 days to stay top of mind.
 Try not to send over 3 emails to the same reporter/news outlet.

 Some news outlets will also have their phone numbers posted on their contacts page, so sometimes the easiest way to tell them your story is to give them a call right after sending your follow up email, while it’s still fresh.